Si Woo Park: Rizin FF

 Park faced the 2017 Rizin Women's Super Atomweight (49 kg) tournament runner-Up Rena Kubota at Rizin 33 - Saitama on December 31, 2021.
 Park won the fight by unanimous decision.

 Park was expected to face Aira Koga at Deep Jewels 36 on March 12, 2022.
 The fight was later postponed for Deep Jewels 37 on April 9, 2022.
 Park won the fight by unanimous decision, with all three judges scoring the bout 30–27 in her favor.

 2022 Super Atomweight Grand Prix

 Park faced the 2017 Rizin Women's Super Atomweight Grand Prix Winner Kanna Asakura at Rizin 37 - Saitama on July 31, 2022, in the quarterfinal bout of the Rizin Super Atomweight Grand Prix.
 Aside from the tournament title, a prize of ¥7,000,000 was on the line for the eventual winner as well.
 Park won the fight by a dominant unanimous decision.

 Park faced the former two-time Rizin Super Atomweight Championship titleholder Ayaka Hamasaki in the tournament semifinals, which were held at Rizin 38 on September 25, 2022.
 She won the fight by unanimous decision.

 Park rematched Seika Izawa in the final of the Rizin Super Atomweight Grand Prix on December 31, 2022 at Rizin 40.
 She lost the close bout via split decision.

+Return to DEEP

+Park faced Namiko Kawabata at Deep Jewels 42 on September 10, 2023, winning the fight by unanimous decision.

+Park faced Princess The Rocket at DEEP 117 Impact on December 10, 2023.
+She won the fight by a first-round technical knockout.

+Park faced face Machi Fukuda for the interim Jewels Strawweight Championship at Deep Jewels 45 on May 26, 2024.
+She won the fight by a split decision.

+The reigning Jewels Strawweight champion Seika Izawa formally vacated her title on July 11, 2025, after which Park was promoted to undisputed status.
+Park made her first title defense against Machi Fukuda at DEEP JEWELS 50 on September 7, 2025.
+She lost the fight by split decision.